-Since the employer stops paying the salary for the period during which the sickness benefit is paid, the responsible administrative department of the Human Resources Division must be informed immediately of the intended leave of absence to care for the child, as well as the supervisor.
-Please send a copy of the certificate from the school or day care centre to the Human Resources Department.
+Since the employer stops paying the salary for the period during which the sickness benefit is received, the responsible administrative department of the Human Resources Division must be informed immediately of the intended leave of absence to care for the child, as well as the superior.
+Please send a copy of the medical certificate to the Human Resources Department.
 The health insurance fund will make a final decision on the entitlement to leave.
 We recommend that you contact your health insurance fund at the same time so that there are no delays in the payment of sick pay.

-For employees who are not entitled to time off according to § 45 SGB V because they themselves or the child or children are not covered by statutory health insurance, the regulation for civil servants shall continue to apply with the proviso that time off from work is granted for an initial period of three working days according to § 29 para.
-3 TV-L. The time off from work may be extended for a further three days if the requirements continue to be met.
+For employees subject to collective bargaining agreements who are not entitled to exemption from work in terms of Section 45 SGB V because they themselves or their child/children are not statutory health insurance members, the regulation in place for civil servants continues to apply, subject to the condition that an exemption from work is granted for an initial period of three working days in accordance with Section 29 (3) TV-L. The exemption from work may be extended for a further three days at a time, provided that the conditions are still met.